malyabansalper/React-Fun-Projects/Todolist/README.md

 # To-Do-App-in-React-code
- *This is a simple To Do Application in react.
-This is a fun project that I made while trying to learn and get hands dirty on React.\n
+ -This is a simple To Do Application in react.
+This is a fun project that I made while trying to learn and get hands dirty on React.
- *In this application, I've used React components, React forms, event handlers etc.
+ -In this application, I've used React components, React forms, event handlers etc.
- *It is a very easy quick application to do.
+ -It is a very easy quick application to do.

 # Getting Started with Create React App